bloominstituteoftechnology/Relational-Databases/README.md

     PRIMARY KEY (a, c));
 ```

-## Auto-increment Fields
+## Auto-increment Columns

-These are fields that the database manages, usually in an
+These are columns that the database manages, usually in an
 ever-increasing sequence.
 It's perfect for generation unique, numeric
 IDs for primary Keys.